nicoferreira90/nicoferreira90/README.md

 - 👋 Hi, I’m Nicolás.
 I'm a Python and Django developer.
-- 👀 I’m interested in Python, Web Development, Data Science
+- 👀 I’m interested Django and HTMX
-- 🌱 I’m currently learning HTMX, Alpine.js.
+- 🌱 I’m currently learning Alpine.js and Wagtail CMS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything Django related.
 - 📫 How to reach me ...

 <!---